2026 NCAA Baseball Tournament: Field of 64 projections entering final week of regular season

 4. Oral Roberts*

-Texas stumbled this weekend, but they hold onto a top four seed and come in at No. 4 in our latest NCAA Tournament field.
+Texas stumbled this weekend, but they hold onto a top-four seed and comes in at No. 4 in our latest NCAA Tournament field.
 The Longhorns dropped two out of three against Tennessee, entering the final week of the regular season 37-12, 16-10 in the SEC and No. 4 in RPI with the No. 6 strength of schedule.
-They’re a top eight lock, and shouldn’t fall much further than this.
+They’re a top-eight lock and shouldn’t fall much further than this.
 Boston College is trending downwards again, barely clinging onto a 2-seed with RPI down to No. 29.

 Los Angeles Regional